Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Related Work

-\textbf{Communication-Efficient Federated Learning. } A practical assumption of centralized federated learning is that clients will be physically removed from the central server and communicating over unreliable wireless channels \citep{kairouz2019advances, yang2018applied,amiri2020federated}.
-Therefore, there has been significant interest in reducing the size of data communicated between the server and federated agents \citep{konevcny2016federated}.
-Ivkin et al. \citep{ivkin2019communication} suggested taking Count Sketches of the local gradients to reduce client update costs to great effect, but their algorithm \texttt{Sketched SGD} requires an extra round of communication with the server, which although is appropriate for their distributed single-machine setting, would fail in the general federated setting due to a lack of statefulness of the clients.
-Rothchild et al. \citep{rothchild2020fetchsgd} successfully eliminated the extra round of communication with their \texttt{FetchSGD} by taking several independent sketches of the gradients coupled with error feedback \citep{karimireddy2019error} in the model update phase. \texttt{FetchSGD} only extracts the Top-$k$ components of the gradients to mitigate Count Sketch recovery error, similar to the \texttt{MISSION} algorithm of Aghazadeh et al. \citep{aghazadeh2018mission}.
-While such methods successfully decrease upload communication costs, they do not address the client memory cost of hosting the global model, which could be a bottleneck for memory-constrained clients such as mobile devices. \texttt{Comfetch} simultaneously reduces local memory costs and reduces bidirectional communication costs for free by having clients train on smaller models.
+A practical assumption of centralized federated learning is that clients will be physically removed from the central server and communicate over unreliable wireless channels \citep{kairouz2019advances, yang2018applied,amiri2020federated}.
+Therefore, there has been significant interest in reducing the size of data communicated between the server and federated agents \citep{konevcny2016federated}. \citep{ivkin2019communication} suggest taking count sketches of the local gradients to reduce client update costs to great effect, but their algorithm \texttt{Sketched SGD} requires an extra round of communication with the server, which although appropriate for their distributed single-machine setting, would fail in the general federated setting due to a lack of persistent clients. \citep{rothchild2020fetchsgd} successfully eliminates the extra round with their \texttt{FetchSGD} by taking several independent sketches of the gradients coupled with error feedback \citep{karimireddy2019error} in the server update phase. \texttt{FetchSGD} only extracts the Top-$k$ components of the gradients to mitigate count sketch recovery error, similar to the \texttt{MISSION} algorithm \citep{aghazadeh2018mission}.
+Low-precision quantization of gradients has also been proposed \citep{DBLP:conf/nips/AlistarhG0TV17, reisizadeh2020fedpaq} to great effect.